crolllab/wheat-blast/README.md

+Update 31 March 2021: I have updated the analyses below to include the very recently released whole-genome sequencing datasets from the Zambian wheat blast outbreak!

 Update 3 October 2016: Our publication reporting the origin of the Bangladesh wheat blast outbreak is now freely available on the website of [BMC Biology](http://bmcbiol.biomedcentral.com/articles/10.1186/s12915-016-0309-7)

 Update 20 June 2016: We have made a [biorxiv](http://biorxiv.org/content/early/2016/06/19/059832) preprint available of our collaborative analyses of Bangladesh wheat blast.